 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control and authoritative vs non-authoritative member management.
-They’re intentionally minimal rather than complete access control configurations.
+These snippets focus on specific IAM binding features: role-based access control and multi-member and single-member grants.
+They’re intentionally minimal rather than full access control configurations.

 The examples reference pre-existing infrastructure such as Vertex AI Featurestore and EntityType resources.
-They focus on configuring IAM bindings rather than provisioning the underlying feature store.
+They focus on configuring IAM bindings rather than provisioning the feature store itself.

 To keep things focused, common IAM patterns are omitted, including: